kdave/btrfs-progs/Documentation/Experimental.rst

-Each feature should be tracked in an issue with label **experimental** (list of active issues https://github.com/kdave/btrfs-progs/labels/experimental), with a description and a todo list items.
+Each feature should be tracked in an issue with label **experimental** (list of active issues https://github.com/kdave/btrfs-progs/labels/experimental), with a description and a TODO list items.
 Individual tasks can be tracked in other issues if needed.